ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
-If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of I-D.ietf-ace-oauth-authz}}, in which case the content format MUST be set to application/ace+cbor.

 Additionally, the handler verifies that the node is a current member of the group.
-If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If verification succeeds, the handler returns a 2.05 (Content) message containing the symmetric group keying material.
 The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty', 'key' and 'num' specified in {{gid-post}}.